Seeed-Studio/wiki-documents/README.md

 Seeed wiki uses [MkDocs template](https://squidfunk.github.io/mkdocs-material/) desgined by Martin Donath.
 It includes wiki source files and compiled html files.

 - The English wiki source files are located at [github](https://github.com/SeeedDocument/wiki_english).
 The English html files are located at amazon S3(wiki.seeedstudio.com warehouse).
 - The Chinese wiki source files are located at [github](https://github.com/SeeedDocument/wiki_chinese).
-The English html files are located at amazon S3(wiki.seeedstudio.com/cn warehouse).
+The Chinese html files are located at amazon S3(wiki.seeedstudio.com/cn warehouse).

 Here is the structure of the wiki source files.